EvoStream/SpiderWare/pages/api/addStream.md

 The JSON response contains the following details:

-- description – Describes the result of parsing/executing the command
-- status – **SUCCESS** if the command was parsed and executed successfully, **FAIL** if not.
+- status – **true** if the command was parsed and executed successfully, **false** if not.
+- result - the result of the API call
+    - streamId - the name assigned to the stream.
+If missing, the generated unique stream identifier will be its name

 ------

 ## Notes

-- The added storage is not added in the media storage inside config.lua
+- Direction "out" is not supported in MP4 module.

 ------